Skin Cancer & Melanoma

 Hearing a diagnosis of “cancer” can be very difficult to accept.
 Understanding that treating your skin cancer may result in scars or disfigurement can also be troubling.
 Dr Moko understands your concerns and will guide you through treatment and explain the resulting effect on your health and appearance.

-Quick facts about skin cancer treatment:
+Quick facts about skin cancer treatment

 • Treatment of skin cancer, much like any form of cancer, may require surgery to remove cancerous growths